2018 begins the 112th year of the Garden, the 66th year for the Friends and Susan Wilkins’ 15th year as Garden Curator.

 He also compiled a research document on the history of open water pools in the Garden.
 Susan Wilkins prompted the additional research with a question on the position and naming of the Mallard Pool at the north end of the Garden.
 There were a number of documents that provided insight to the current and past water pools, including Eloise Butler’s Mallard Pool, which was located outside of the current Garden boundaries, but no single document that tied all the information together.
 This document is available here.

 Two major pronouncements came from the Park Board in the Fall.
 First was the passing of a resolution to ban the use of glyphosate on all Park property (pdf copy).
 There was a partial ban in effect in previous years.
 It was to be worked out in 2019 how the implementation would work and how it would affect the Garden.
 The second pronouncement concerned the budget.
 An initial budget reduction proposal was to reduce the staffing hours at the Garden by 400.
 This would be done by opening later than April 1, closing earlier in the fall or closing on Mondays.
-Kathy Connelly used the new “E-news” program to communicate the information to our members, asking them to respond directly to the park commissioners.
-Kathy send a letter from the Friends Board laying out our opposition. (pdf copy).
-On November 14, the park commissioners modified the draft budget to restore funding for the Garden.
+Kathy Connelly used the new “E-news” program to communicate the information to our members, asking them to respond directly to the Park Commissioners.
+Kathy sent a letter from the Friends Board laying out our opposition. (pdf copy).
+On November 14, the Park Commissioners modified the draft budget to restore funding for the Garden.
 It was not yet final, but a good omen.

 For several years running Pam Weiner has brought in a supply of donated books related to plants and gardening.
 The books were originally donated to an organization that ships books to other countries where specific books on North American plants and gardening would be of no use.
 Attendees at the event could take home what they wished.
-Photos were published in the Fall issue of The Fringed Gentian™
+Photos were published in the fall issue of The Fringed Gentian™.
+More photos here.

 Susan Wilkins summarized the Garden’s past season.
 Over 14,000 visitors were logged stopping in to the Martha Crone Shelter.
 She noted: “This is the highest count on record in recent history.
 It means that thousands of people each month had an opportunity to connect with staff and volunteers in the Shelter to learn more about the flora and fauna and the rich history of American’s oldest public wild flower garden.
 It is exciting to know that the Garden is appreciated by so many - far more than we can count!
 As only a portion of visitors stop at the Shelter during their visit to the Garden, staff are looking into ways to capture a precise number of total visitors.”(3)